-This analysis demonstrates that the criteria specified in the transportation conformity regulations for a conformity determination are satisfied by the 2021 FTIP and the 2018 RTP; a finding of conformity is therefore supported.
-The 2021 FTIP, 2018 RTP, and the corresponding Conformity Analysis were approved by MCTC Policy Board on February 17, 2021.
-Federal approval is anticipated on or before April 30, 2021.
-FHWA/FTA last issued a finding of conformity for the 2021 FTIP and the 2018 RTP, as amended if applicable, on May 9, 2019.
+The Clean Air Act Section 176(c) (42 U.S.C.
+7506(c)) and U.S. Environmental Protection Agency (EPA) transportation conformity regulations (40 CFR 93 Subpart A) require that each new RTP and TIP be demonstrated to conform to the State Implementation Plan (SIP) before the RTP and TIP are approved by the MPO or accepted by the U.S. Department of Transportation (DOT).
+This analysis demonstrates that the criteria specified in the transportation conformity regulations for a conformity determination are satisfied by the 2023 FTIP and the 2022 RTP; a finding of conformity is therefore supported.
+The 2023 FTIP, the 2022 RTP, and the corresponding Conformity Analysis were approved by MCTC Policy Board on August 24, 2022.
+Federal approval is anticipated on or before December 31, 2022.
+FHWA/FTA last issued a finding of conformity for the 2021 FTIP and the 2018 RTP, as amended if applicable, on August 13, 2021.

-The 2021 FTIP and the 2018 RTP have been financially constrained in accordance with the requirements of 40 CFR 93.108 and consistent with the U.S. DOT metropolitan planning regulations (23 CFR Part 450).
+The 2023 FTIP and the 2022 RTP have been financially constrained in accordance with the requirements of 40 CFR 93.108 and consistent with the U.S. DOT metropolitan planning regulations (23 CFR Part 450).
 A discussion of financial constraint and funding sources is included in the appropriate documents.